Best Neuroscience Universities in the World

 What are the prerequisites for a neuroscience degree?

-You'll need strong foundations in biology, chemistry, physics, and mathematics.
-Most programs require calculus and organic chemistry.
-Neuroscience PhD requirements include substantial research experience.
-Start building lab skills and scientific writing abilities early.
+You’ll need strong foundations in biology, chemistry, physics and mathematics.
+Many programs require calculus and organic chemistry.
+For PhD admissions, substantial research experience is usually required.

 Which university has the best neuroscience research facilities?

-Which countries offer scholarships for international students pursuing a degree in neuroscience?
+Which countries offer scholarships for international students pursuing neuroscience?

 Can I pursue neuroscience without a medical background?